Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

     checkpoint_segments = 20
     maintenance_work_mem = 256MB
     autovacuum = off
+    fsync = off

+The latter two ones allow a faster import.

+The first turns off auto-vacuum during the import and allows you to run a vacuum at the end.
+The second will introduce data corruption in case of a power outage and is dangerous.
+If you have a power outage while importing the data you will have to drop the data from the database and re-import, but it’s faster.
+Just remember to change these settings back after importing. fsync has no effect on query times once the data is loaded.

+Suggested settings for a system with 16GB of RAM:

+    shared_buffers = 2GB
+    work_mem = 128MB
+    maintenance_work_mem = 1GB
+    wal_level = minimal
+    synchronous_commit = off
+    checkpoint_segments = 64
+    checkpoint_timeout = 15min
+    checkpoint_completion_target = 0.9
+    default_statistics_target = 1000
+    autovacuum = off
+    fsync = off

 To stop and start the database:

     sudo /etc/init.d/postgresql stop

     sudo /etc/init.d/postgresql start

+You may get an error and need to increase the shared memory size.
+Edit */etc/sysctl.d/30-postgresql-shm.conf* and run `sudo sysctl -p /etc/sysctl.d/30-postgresql-shm.conf`.
+A parameter like `kernel.shmmax=17179869184` and `kernel.shmall=4194304` could be appropriate for a 16GB segment size.[^2]

 ## Install Osm2pgsql